university-of-york/grunt-makedocs/README.md

 <button class="btn btn-TYPE btn-SIZE">BUTTON TEXT<i class="icon-ICON"></i></button>
 ```

-I have a few different TYPES of buttons and a couple of different SIZEs, and there's an optional icon that can go before or after the button text.
+I have a few different TYPES of buttons and a couple of different SIZEs, and there's an optional ICON that can go before or after the button text.

 This is put in to a Mustache template as follows: